Nekolike/Mappy/README.md

 Check the Changelog.txt for a full list of updates.
 This place only contains informations about the current progress I'd like to share

-**Update 16.01.2020**
+**Update 17.01.2020**

-v0.8 won't come.
-I could put it out but I will put all my effort now into the v1.0 release.
-The way data is stored is currently getting completely reworked in order to get dynamic deleting of keywords & categories done.
-Saving & loading had to be redone.
-But I am really looking forward to v1.0 because it shapes more and more into my initial vision of the tool.
+Mappy is mean to me :( Dynamic removing might not make it into the tool atm.
+I tried different approaches and ideas but coding Mappy "step-by-step" from the beginning holds it really back right now.
+I've rewritten things so many times now and still am nowhere close to having that feature implemented.
+Will see how I feel tomorrow.
 Hope everyone is having a good start into the week :)

 # What can Mappy do?